arjunekk/anamoly/README.md

 ## Known Limitations

-- Severity thresholds were calibrated on the bottle category only (83 test images).
-Subtle contamination defects can occasionally be misclassified as "no defect" — see `docs/calibration_notes.md` for details and the reasoning behind not "fixing" this by overfitting thresholds to one case.
+- Currently, only `bottle`'s severity thresholds were manually reviewed and discussed in depth; all other categories use automated percentile-based calibration, which is faster to scale but less individually scrutinized.
-  This is also captured as an explicit test case in `test_severity_and_recommendations.py`.
+- Some categories (capsule, screw, toothbrush, grid) have meaningfully lower detection performance than others — a genuine model/data limitation for subtle, textural defects, not a bug.
+Documented with real before/after evidence in `docs/evaluation_report.md`.
-- Currently supports only the `bottle` category; multi-category support would require per-category memory banks and recalibrated thresholds.
+- The memory-bank-richness experiment intentionally left grid and screw with slightly worse recall than their original 0.1-subsample versions — a deliberate trade-off favoring capsule's larger gain, documented rather than silently accepted.
-- PatchCore's memory bank uses random subsampling rather than the paper's greedy coreset selection — a deliberate simplicity trade-off (see `backend/app/anomaly_detection/memory_bank.py` docstring).
+- Pixel-level AUROC uses a per-image-averaged approximation, not the exact pooled-pixel method used in the original PatchCore paper — numbers are informative but not directly comparable to published benchmarks.
-- No formal evaluation metrics computed yet (AUROC, precision/recall, pixel-level localization against ground truth masks) — planned as a dedicated evaluation phase.
+- PatchCore's memory bank uses random subsampling rather than greedy coreset selection.
-- Integration tests in `test_api_integration.py` run against the real `defect_detection` database rather than an isolated test database — acceptable for a local-development portfolio project, but a genuine limitation if this were a production system.
+- Integration tests run against the real `defect_detection` database rather than an isolated test database.
-- No authentication, upload size limits, or rate limiting yet — acceptable for local development, required before any public deployment.
+- No authentication, upload size limits, or rate limiting yet — required before any public deployment.
 - PDF reports are regenerated on every request rather than cached.